Vanuatu

 To extend the permits (up to 4 months maximum in any one year),

-the more important and celebrated holidays and festivals in Vanuatu
+and celebrated holidays and festivals in Vanuatu are:

 • January 1st – New Year’s Day -